Secular Western Buddhism & Meditation Teaching The Dharmadatu Community

 4. An audio-suggestive technique

-5. Practiced lying down or reclining
+5. Practised lying down or reclining

 6. Striving to achieve or attain anything